Connect with others who understand.

 “As we’re doing larger registries with more detailed data points, I think this will definitely be a good area of research to be able to look at,” Dr. Jaleel said.

-If your doctor recommended stopping biologics or retinoids while you were pregnant or breastfeeding, those are back on the table after menopause.
-Acitretin is an oral retinoid that Dr. Jaleel can prescribe for people who have gone 12 consecutive months without menstruation.
+If your doctor recommended stopping biologics or retinoids while you were pregnant or breastfeeding, those are back on the table after menopause, Dr. Jaleel said.

-“Acitretin is not a common medication, but we can use it in postmenopausal women,” Dr. Jaleel explained.
-She can also prescribe finasteride, a hormone blocker that may cause birth defects in male babies.
-Finasteride is not appropriate for those who are pregnant or trying to get pregnant, but it is safe after menopause.
+She may also prescribe finasteride, a hormone blocker that may cause birth defects in male babies.
+Finasteride is not appropriate for those who are pregnant or trying to get pregnant.
+But it is considered safe after menopause.

 “There are other reasons I might not prescribe OCPs,” Dr. Jaleel noted.
 “Postmenopausal women who have severe disease may have other risk factors, like a high risk for blood clots.”

+If pregnancy isn’t an issue, OCPs may be advised.
 “I don’t have to worry about postmenopausal patients getting pregnant, which really makes it easy to use some of these drugs without having to do the same degree of monitoring,” Dr. Jaleel said.

 Menopause is a natural part of aging, not a disease to be cured.
 However, it can cause bothersome symptoms.
 Treatments for menopause aim to alleviate symptoms and improve quality of life.

 Lifestyle choices that can improve your quality of life as you age may also reduce HS symptoms.
+Some doctors and dietitians recommend the following lifestyle changes to support your immune system and overall health:

 • Eating an anti-inflammatory diet